(Stock Image)

 Starting out as an amateur, a meeting with Frank Frazetta at a comic convention in 1967 inspired Bernie Wrightson to pursue his dream of becoming a comic book artist, he began working for DC after contributing work samples to Dick Giordano, in the Silver Age he would illustrate short stories in horror anthologies, in one of those tales he invented the Swamp Thing, who would be granted his own title, which Bernie drew the first ten issues of, then he moved over to Warren, known for their macabre content, and grew his fan base, at one point he was living in the same building as Al Milgrom, Howard Chaykin and Walt Simonson.
 He left comics to form an artist's collective known as 'The Studio' where he would concentrate on posters and lithographs, portfolios and the like, his adaptation of Mary Shelley's Frankenstein is commonly regarded as his finest achievement.
 His pen and ink and brush work on this black and white collection is elegant and emotionally resonant.
 He also collaborated with Stephen King on adapting his work like Creepshow.
 In later years he did spot work on comics, while continuing his poster work, notably illustrating the popular Batman: The Cult series.
 He passed away in 2017 after a long battle with brain cancer.

 After leaving the Navy as a photographer Jim Starlin began his career in comic books where he enjoyed success as both a writer and artist.
 Starlin credits legendary artists Jack Kirby and Steve Ditko as major influences to his illustration style which is apparent in his early works.
-For over 40 years hes been known for his space opera-esque stories where he created popular characters such as Thanos, Drax and Gamora.
-His most notable works include Iron Man Adam Warlock and the Infinity Gauntlet.
+For over 40 years he's been known for his space opera-esque stories where he created popular characters such as Thanos, Drax, and Gamora.
+His most notable works include Iron Man, Adam Warlock, and the Infinity Gauntlet.